WesternPine/beatbox/README.md

 ## Notes

-This project has been replicated in so many different ways, this was just my personal twist.
+This project has been replicated in so many different ways, this was just my personal twist on how I would start something like this.

 I don't feel the desire to pursue creating a fully featured bot that will inevitably be removed by DMCA, so instead this is a shell/base project that can be used by developers to start their own project to learn about things like